 Thus, the “Reclining Nude” has become the fourth work in the mixed list of the most expensive paintings in the world sold both at auctions and in private treaty transactions.
-The leadership belongs to the canvas art work by Paul Gauguin “When Will You Marry?” sold by Rudolf Staechelin, one of the famous Swiss art collectors, for $300 million.
+The leadership belongs to the canvas art work by Paul Gauguin “When Will You Marry?” that was sold by Rudolf Staechelin, one of the famous Swiss art collectors, for $300 million.
 The second place is occupied by “The Card Players” by Paul Cezanne, sold for $250 million; the third – the already mentioned Picasso’s “Women of Algiers.”
-This top five of the most expensive paintings is closed by “The Dream” also created by Pablo Picasso, which was sold for $155 million in 2013.
-Let us recall that a few days earlier, the Sotheby’s auction house in New York had sold another Amedeo Modigliani’s masterpiece “Portrait of Paulette Jourdain” from the A. Alfred Taubman’s art collection for $42.8 million.
+This top five of the most expensive paintings is closed by “The Dream” by Pablo Picasso, which was sold for $155 million in 2013.
+It is also important to note that several days ago, the Sotheby’s auction house in New York sold “Portrait of Paulette Jourdain,” another Amedeo Modigliani’s masterpiece from the A. Alfred Taubman’s art collection for $42.8 million.

 In addition to Amedeo Modigliani, new auction highs were achieved for Roy Lichtenstein, Gustave Courbet, Balthus, and Yoshitomo Nara.
 Roy Lichtenstein’s “Nurse” (1964) estimated to bring about $80 million was sold for $95.3 million, Gustave Courbet’s “Femme Nue Couchée” (1862) was sold for $15.3 million, “Lady Abdy” (1935) by Balthus was sold for $9.9 million, and “The Little Star Dweller” (2006) painted by the living artist Yoshitomo Nara was sold for $3.4 million.
-Other works put up for “The Artist’s Muse” Evening Sale of 20th Century Art have not brought the expected success.
-In particular, “Woman” by Willem de Kooning estimated at $14 – 18 million and Lucian Freud’s “Naked Portrait on a Red Sofa” depicting his daughter Bella and estimated at $20 – 30 million have remained unsold.
+However, there were also works that did not bring the expected success at Christie’s “The Artist’s Muse” Evening Sale of 20th Century Art.
+In particular, “Woman” by Willem de Kooning estimated at $14 – 18 million and Lucian Freud’s “Naked Portrait on a Red Sofa” depicting his daughter Bella and estimated at $20 – 30 million remained unsold.
 Meanwhile, a rare wood sculpture “Therese” by Paul Gauguin went for almost $31 million, being estimated at $18 – 25 million.
 Well, it looks like the fine art market has cooled a bit and got smarter.
-Anyway, Christie’s New York “The Artist’s Muse” sale has brought $491.3 million total.
+Anyway, Christie’s New York “The Artist’s Muse” sale brought $491.3 million total.